 1921: Birthdate of Arthur Leonard Schawlow winner of the 1981 Nobel Prize for Physics.

-1921 (27th of Nisan, 5681): Alfred Hermann Fried passed away.
-Born in Austria in 1864, Fried was leading pacifist, author and co-founder of the German peace movement.
-In 1911, he was one of the recipients of the Nobel Prize for Peace.
+1921 (27th of Nisan, 5681): Fifty-six year old Austrian born Alfred Hermann Fried a leading pacifist, author, co-founder of the German peace movement one of the recipients of the Nobel Prize for Peace in 1911 passed away today

 1921: Demobilized Jewish soldiers under the command of a Jewish officer were assigned to patrol duty in Tel Aviv as part of today’s efforts by General Deeds and Judge Norman Bentwich to restore order in Palestine.
 Arabs, including Arab policemen, began rioting on May 1.
 So far 27 Jews have been killed during the violence and another 150 have been wounded.